Skilled Worker Sponsor Licence Application

 At the moment, such evidence generally includes confirmation that a Resident Labour Market Test (RLMT) has been conducted.
 The RLMT is a process by which the role is advertised in line with UKVI’s Guidance in order to ensure that there are no settled workers who would be suitable to carry out the role.

-In order to apply for a Tier 2 sponsor licence, the potential sponsor must complete an online application form.
+In order to apply for a skilled worker sponsor licence, the potential sponsor must complete an online application form.
 A number of documents will then need to be submitted to UKVI in order to demonstrate that the organisation is genuine and trading in the UK.

 Examples of documents that can be submitted include: